Cannoli Cookie Cups {made with a Cake Mix}

 Filling the cookie cups with cannoli filling.

-3. To finish the Cannoli Cookie Cups you can add a few additional mini chocolate chips to the top of each cookie.
+1. To finish these cannoli cookie cups with cake mix, add a few additional mini chocolate chips or pistachios to the top of each cookie.

 Finished Cannoli Cookie Cups on a baking tray.